Is A Venting Hob The Best Option For A Kitchen Island?

-In addition to the collection unit, there is normally a secondary safety tank that acts as an overflow system if you accidentally spill any liquid or food into the extractor while cooking that is more than the first collection unit can hold.
+In addition to the collection unit, there is normally a secondary safety tank that acts as an overflow system if you accidentally spill any liquid or food into the extractor while cooking which is more than the first collection unit can hold.

-You can access this overflow tank from underneath the hob and simply unscrew to remove and dispose of any liquid that has been caught.
+You can access this overflow tank from underneath the hob and simply unscrew it to remove and dispose of any liquid that has been caught.
 These tanks are typically around 2L in size.